WalletWasabi/WasabiDoc/docs/glossary/Glossary-GeneralBitcoin.md

 ### Paper Wallet

 In the most specific sense, a paper wallet is a document containing all the secrets to spend a bitcoin UTXO.
-However, people often use the term to mean any way of storing bitcoin offline as a physical document.
+It is a way of storing bitcoin offline as a physical document.
 This second definition also includes paper keys and redeemable codes.
 :::